Fasted93/ODE-Graphic-Solver/README.md

 Go to "Releases" and pick the last versionand download it and download your binaries.

-Of course, you can compile those versions and run it freely.
+You can compile the latest non-release versions and run it freely.

 ###Status